tforbus/cookbook/README.md

 * 12oz hard apple cider *(I like [Spire Mountain Dark & Dry](http://www.spiremountaincider.com/darkdry))*

 Combine dry ingredients.
 Add butter, syrup and cider, and mix well.
 Bake at 375 for 45 to 60 minutes, or until you can insert a toothpick in the bread and it comes out clean.

+## Pastas

+### Easy cheesey beef
+* 12oz package Velveeta shells and cheese
+* 15oz can ranch beans *(or any seasoned pinto beans)*
+* 10oz can Rotel diced tomatoes and green chilies
+* 1/2lb ground beef

+Cook shells according to instructions.
+Meanwhile, cook ground beef and season to taste.
+Add Rotel and beans to beef.
+Combine shells and cheese, and beef mixture and eat.